bbauska/css-mastering-css/README.md

 -   postcss-assets, postcss-inline-svg, and postcss-sprites for working with graphics.

-We discuss some of the plugins in brief.
+<p>We discuss some of the plugins in brief.</p>

 <h2>POSTCSS-MODULES ( CSS MODULES )</h2>

-<h5>A CSS Module is a CSS file in which all class and animation names are scoped locally by default.
-All URLs (url(&#8230;)) and &#64;imports are in module request format (./xxx and . ./xxx means relative, xxx and xxx/yyy means in modules folder, i. e. in node_modules).</h5>
+<p>A CSS Module is a CSS file in which all class and animation names are scoped locally
+by default.
+All URLs (url(&#8230;)) and &#64;imports are in module request format (./xxx and . ./xxx means relative, xxx and xxx/yyy means in modules folder, i. e. in node_modules).</p>

-CSS Modules compile to a low-level interchange format called ICSS or Interoperable CSS but are written like normal CSS files:
+<p>CSS Modules compile to a low-level interchange format called ICSS or
+Interoperable CSS but are written like normal CSS files:</p>

 <pre>
 /&#42; style.css &#42;/